 Side sleepers need a mattress that is supportive, but soft enough to form around the curvature of the hips and the shoulders, allowing them to sink down deep and relax.
 A soft yet resilient comfort layer in conjunction with a pliable support layer is necessary so the mattress can shape itself to the hills and valleys of the body.
 Side sleeping is the most common sleep position.

-The plush layers of wool and luxuriant latex of the Madrona and Sitka zoned organic latex mattresses as well as the Linden and Rowan organic latex mattresses are our most popular mattresses for side sleepers.
+The super plush layers of wool and unique spring design of the Aspen organic innerspring mattress, the supple latex of the Madrona and Sitka zoned organic latex mattresses, as well as the Linden and Rowan organic latex mattresses are our most popular mattresses for side sleepers.

 Back sleepers don't require as much cushioning as side sleepers do, since the body's profile has less dramatic contours.
 However; the small of the back still needs support as well as the hips.
 Mattresses don't need to shape as much for the back sleeper.

-The Aspen or the Alder organic innerspring mattresses, the Laurel zoned organic latex mattress, Rowan and Tamarack organic latex mattresses, or our organic futons and organic shikibutons could make great choices.
+The Laurel zoned organic latex mattress, Rowan and Tamarack organic latex mattresses, or our organic futons and organic shikibutons could make great choices.
 Read our Selecting The Right Soaring Heart Mattress for more detailed information on these set-ups.

 Stomach sleepers need a very flat, firm mattress.
 If you sleep on your stomach, you do not want to be sinking too far into the mattress as that will bend your back, putting undue strain on the spine.
 Minimal fluff is best.

 A good, pure, healthy mattress can make ailments such as back pain, arthritis, and various chemical sensitivities easier to deal with and allow for a good night's rest.
 There are some chronic issues, such as injury-related pain that cannot be cured by a new mattress, but they can be eased.
 Take some time to read our Health Benefits page and, if applicable, speak to your physician about possible medical considerations when choosing a mattress.